16 Black Models Who Changed the Fashion Industry

 Noemie Lenoir

-Noemie Lenoir Model Yellow Dress Pregnant
+Noemie Lenoir Black Model

 Noemie Lenoir.
 Photo: arp / Deposit Photos

-Noemie Lenoir is a French black model and actress.
+Noemie Lenoir is a French Black model and actress.
 Lenoir started her career when she was spotted by a Ford Modeling Agency agent in 1997.
 She was only 17 at the time.
 That same year, Noemie signed a contract with L’Oréal.
-She also went on to model for brands like Victoria’s Secret, Gap, and Next.
-She has also notably been the face of a British luxury high-street retailer Marks & Spencer, from 2005 to 2009 and again in 2012.

 Winnie Harlow

-Winnie Harlow Model
+Winnie Harlow Black Model

 Winnie Harlow.
 Photo: Featureflash / Deposit Photos